-- B. Additional Participation Criteria and Exceptions for Behavioral Health practitioners (Non Physician) Credentialing.
-These Practitioners who fall within the scope of the credentialing program are required to meet all previous requirements.
-This section specifically addresses only the education and training requirements of non-physician behavioral health Practitioners. - 1.
-Licensed Clinical Social Workers ("LCSW") or other master level social work license type: - a.
-Master or doctoral degree in social work with emphasis in clinical social work from a program accredited by the Council on Social Work Education ("CSWE") or the Canadian Association on Social Work Education ("CASWE"); - b.
-Program must have been accredited within three (3) years of the time the practitioner graduated; - c.
-Full accreditation is required, candidacy programs will not be considered; and - d.
+- 1. Licensed Clinical Social Workers (LCSW) or other master level social work license type: - a.
+Master or doctoral degree in social work. - b.
 If master's level degree does not meet criteria and practitioner obtained PhD degree as a clinical psychologist, but is not licensed as such, the practitioner can be reviewed.
-To meet the criteria, the doctoral program must be accredited by the American Psychological Association ("APA") or be regionally accredited by the Council for Higher Education Accreditation ("CHEA").
-In addition, a doctor of social work from an institution with at least regional accreditation from the CHEA will be viewed as acceptable. - 2.
-Licensed professional counselor ("LPC") and marriage and family therapist ("MFT") or other master level license type: - a.
+In addition, a doctor of social work will be viewed as acceptable. - c.
+Licensure to practice independently. - 2.
+Licensed professional counselor ("LPC"), marriage and family therapist ("MFT"), licensed mental health counselor (LMHC) or other master level license type: - a.
 Master's or doctoral degree in counseling, marital and family therapy, psychology, counseling psychology, counseling with an emphasis in marriage, family and child counseling or an allied mental field.
-Master or doctoral degrees in education are acceptable with one (1) of the fields of study above; - b.
-Master or doctoral degrees in divinity do not meet criteria as a related field of study; - c.
-Graduate school must be accredited by one (1) of the Regional Institutional
+Master or doctoral degrees in education are acceptable with one of the fields of study above. - b.
+Master or doctoral degrees in divinity, masters in biblical counseling, or other primarily theological field of study do not meet criteria as a related field of study. - c.
+Practitioners with PhD training as a clinical psychologist can be reviewed. - d.
+Practitioners with a doctoral degree in one of the fields of study will be viewed as acceptable. - e.
+Licensure to practice independently or in states without licensure or certification: